 In order to access admissions to a Master of Science program, students must hold a Bachelor Diploma (1st cycle qualification) that must be suitable and valid for the purposes of accessing a 2nd cycle of studies (like a Master of Science Program is).

 Suitability of the academic degree for admission to Master of Science programs is established from the University where the admissions application is submitted: each establishes its own criteria and regulations (including required documentation) for admission and enrollment in a study program.

-Bocconi University deems as valid a Bachelor Diploma (I level degree/undergraduate Programs) with at least:
+Bocconi University deems as valid a Bachelor Diploma (I-level degree/undergraduate Program) with at least:

 - 180 educational credits (ECTS)